ISILablsbu/HCI2/content/opportunities/_index.md

       text: |
         <br>
-        Browse current openings and ways to get involved with the LSBU ISI Research Group.
+        Browse current openings and ways to get involved with the LSBU HCI² Research Group.

         ### Why Join Our Lab?